kirontoo/filmdb/README.md

 [![Product Name Screen Shot][product-screenshot]](https://filmdb.vercel.app)

-This is FilmDb, a full-stack web app designed to help you keep track of your watch parties.
-Keep forgetting what you've been meaning to watch?
-Create your own community and plan your next one!
+This is FilmDb, a full-stack web app designed for communities keep track of watch parties.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>